Only 420€ per week!

 Gain work experience by shadowing doctors in the hospitals in and around Kathmandu.

 During the internship, you will gain valuable experience and learn by observing the procedures of the in-house doctors.
-The internship can take place in either government, private or community hospitals around Kathmandu.
-This program is aimed for medicine students or those with a medical background.
+The internship can take place in either government, private or community hospitals in and around Kathmandu.
+This program is aimed for students of medicine or those with a medical background.

-Our medical program allows you to gain valuable experience by working as an intern in either a government, private, or community hospital in Kathmandu and in around Kathmandu Valley.
+Our medical program allows you to gain valuable experience by working as an intern in either a government, private, or community hospital in Kathmandu and around the Kathmandu Valley.

-You will spend your time here shadowing doctors, observe the medical experts and may be called upon to assist doctors and nurses.
+You will spend your time here shadowing doctors, observing medical experts and may be called upon to assist doctors and nurses.

 There will not be any hands-on work and most of your learning will be through observation.